 Swipe the node to the left to reveal the eject button.
 Tap the eject button to remove the node.

 The effect slot area is scrollable, scroll to bottom and tap the

 +1 button.
 Alternatively, just double-tap the effect slot area.

 Yes!
-Long-press an effect slot or node to show the pre/post toggle.
+Long-press an effect slot or node and tap POST or PRE fader.

 Drag an effect node to the right, and then up or down before releasing it.

 Drag the channel down, for example by grabbing the output slot, and then left or right before releasing it.